 We do so by gathering and presenting evidence of approaches of governments and non-governmental partners at the local, regional and national levels to improve access to health care for people, regardless of residence status.
 We call attention to the rights – to health, to life, to privacy – that are promoted through inclusive health systems, and governments’ obligations to uphold them.

-elevate issues affecting people who are among the most marginalised in our society, and to advance a shared set of goals addressing the systematic ways that our health systems fail those with the greatest need.
+We participate in the Nobody Left Outside coalition to elevate issues affecting people who are among the most marginalised in our society, and to advance a shared set of goals addressing the systematic ways that our health systems fail those with the greatest need.

 Contact: Alyna Smith (email@example.com)